 OVERVIEW

-The Vermont Community Broadband Board (“Board”) invites applications from Eligible Applicants for funds to finance the broadband projects eligible providers that are part of a universal service plan.
-Service providers must achieve speeds of at least 100/100 Mbps symmetrical.
+The Vermont Community Broadband Board (“Board") invites applications from Eligible Applicants for funds to finance the broadband projects eligible providers that are part of a Universal Service Plan.
+Service providers must achieve speeds of at least 100/100 Mbps symmetrical at all on-grid underserved and unserved locations within their Universal Service Plan.

 BACKGROUND

 OVERVIEW: Vermont was awarded $1.05 billion in Coronavirus State and Local Fiscal Recovery Funds (Recovery Funding) as part of the federal American Rescue Plan Act of 2021.
 The Governor’s Recovery Plan is focused on transparent investments in key infrastructure needs, including housing, broadband, wastewater and sewer systems, climate change prevention and mitigation, and economic development.
-The explicit objective of this Plan is to provide long term economic recovery opportunities to communities statewide, with a focus on those regions or counties struggling the most with job losses and declines in demographics and income levels.
+The explicit objective of this Plan is to provide long-term economic recovery opportunities to communities statewide, with a focus on those regions or counties struggling the most with job losses and declines in demographics and income levels.

 As provided by Sec.
-2 § 8086 of Act No. 71, which became law on June 8, 2021, the purpose of the Broadband Construction Grant Program (“Program”) is to provide grants to Eligible Providers (“Providers”) for construction costs related to broadband projects providing service of at least 100/100 Mbps that are a part of a universal service plan and meet other criteria as specified in Act No. 71 as well as those criteria established by the Vermont Community Broadband Board.
+2 § 8086 of Act No. 71, which became law on June 8, 2021, the purpose of the Broadband Construction Grant Program (“Program") is to provide grants to Eligible Providers (“Providers") for construction costs related to broadband projects providing service of at least 100/100 Mbps that are a part of a universal service plan and meet other criteria as specified in Act No. 71 as well as those criteria established by the Vermont Community Broadband Board.